 He also alludes to a difference between a “Certificate of Live Birth” and a “birth certificate.”
 He is confused.
 Learn more.

 I called him a liar because he said “The birth certificate would have the imprint of the baby’s footprint, weight, length and other information such as the religion.”
 Do you see any footprints on any of Donald Trump’s three birth certificates?
 Is religion on yours?
 Is religion on Mr. Vogt’s birth certificate?
 Perhaps he could scan it for us.
 Note that he’s changed his story with the latest version saying instead: “Some even have religion.”
-The word “liar” may have been a little too strong, and if he will accept it, I will substitute the word “crank.”
+The word “liar” may have been a little too strong, and if he will accept it, I will substitute the word “crackpot.”

 I was a graduate assistant with the Division of Information Systems Development at Clemson University developing health information systems and I subsequently worked for the South Carolina Department of Health and Environmental Control for 6 years.
 My title was “Systems Analyst” but what I did was analysis and software development.
 I wrote the birth certificate printing and accounting software used by the Greenville County Health Department in South Carolina.
 After that I spent 30 years in commercial software development, as a software developer and a manager.
 I was still writing commercial code at the time of my retirement in January, 2011.
 I wrote parts of and supervised all of the commercial software (including scanning and imaging) developed for state vital records systems in 9 states and 3 large counties.